 The lines that appear at the sides of your mouth and eyes aren’t that important.
 This is because they’re a sign that you’ve had good things happen to you in the past.

-Your skin will be more relaxed.
-You won’t have as much acne or signs of premature aging.
-And you only need to enjoy a good amount of laughing each day!
+You just need to enjoy a good amount of laughing each day!

 Many times, we create trivial problems.
 We fall in the street, your internet doesn’t work on your phone, you over sleep, you burn your finger while cooking…these little annoyances all add up.